José Ángel Mañas: Books

-Of the novels in the "Kronan Tetralogy" Sonko95 stands out for the appearance of some of the most prominent characteristics that would come define to Mañas' later works.
+Of the novels in the "Kronen Tetralogy," Sonko95 stands out for the appearance of some of the most prominent characteristics that would come define to Mañas' later works.
 In this respect, Sonko95 has a lot more to do with Soy un escritor frustrado, 1996, than with Historias del Kronen and Mensaka.

 In fact in Soy un escritor frustrado, themes which are absent from José Ángel Mañas' first two novels, become permanent fixtures in Sonko95, Mundo Burbuja (2001) and Caso Karen (2005), in particular, his meta-literary character.
 Soy un escritor frustrado in fact describes his own writing process and he enjoys along the way reflecting on the highs and lows of success, which Mañas himself has famously experienced first hand.

 In Caso Karen, Mañas rails without mercy against the modern literary scene and its most relevant institutions: authors, agents, publishing houses, prizes and conferences.
 Like in old pastoral romances, many of the characters from Caso Karen are depictions of real people: in "Karen del Korral" Lucía Etxebarria's personality traits are observed; "Carina Martinell" is Carmen Balcells; "Armando Sala" is Antonio Gala, etc. Additionally Caso Karen is structurally Mañas most complex work.

 In 2007 Manas published his first foray into historic fiction: El secreto del Oráculo (Ediciones Destino), based on Alexander the Great, was shortlisted for the 'Espartaco' prize for best historical novel.

 In José Ángel Mañas' 2008 novel La pella, the writer has gone back to the style that made him famous, with his return to the world of realism.

 His first entry outside of the fields of fiction and narrative is Un alma en incandescencia (2008), a book of aphorisms published by the Riojan publishing house Editorial Buscarini.
 The book was illustrated and inspired by the French artist Franciam Charlot.

 Film Adaptations

-Historias del Kronen was Manas' first novel made into a movie and the screenplay earned him the respective Goya award.
-In Montxo Armendáriz' adaptation, some of the intellectual references from the novel are missing, such as, the endless appearances of Bret Easton Ellis' American Psycho in the conversations between Carlos and Roberto.
+Historias del Kronen was Mañas' first novel made into a movie and the screenplay earned him the respective Goya award.
+In Montxo Armendáriz's adaptation, some of the intellectual references from the novel are missing, such as, the endless appearances of Bret Easton Ellis's American Psycho in the conversations between Carlos and Roberto.

 Salvador García Ruiz realized the film version of Mensaka, which came out in 1998.
 Mañas' novel Soy un escritor frustrado was made for the big screen with the title Imposture, directed by Patrick Bouchitey, and premiered in 2005, the same year that Caso Karen was published.